 Interesting then how transsexuals are slowly becoming more accepted in society.
 Even a short while ago transsexualism was a mental illness whilst homosexuality was illegal – how things have / are changing.

 Take care girls.

-- This reply was modified 7 months ago by anne-marie.
+- This reply was modified 1 year ago by Anne-Marie.

 I was also going to add to the above that I firmly believe that a major thing that also limits the acceptance amongst the populous of ‘men in a dress’ or men wearing skirts is that we try to pass or fit in as women.
 When women adopted male clothing, they didn’t really do that.
 It has to be acknowledged that a some level, men trying to fit in with the identification of woman is a scary thing.
 Men particularly find this threatening.